LoukiaSpin/Censoring-in-Network-Meta-Analysis-Time-to-Event-Data/README.md

                   n_thin = 4)
 ```

-### Plot the Hazard Ratio and Survival Probability for a specific comparator intervention
+### Plot the Hazard Ratio and Survival Probability

-To plot the posterior median and 95% credible intervals of the hazard ratio over time for comparisons with the selected intervention of the network, use the function `plot_hr_surv()` which has the following syntax:
+To plot the hazard ratio over time for comparisons with the selected intervention of the network as well as the survival probability for all interventions at once, use the function `plot_hr_surv()` which has the following syntax:

 ```r
 plot_hr_surv(full,